 Back-up equipment for all HF operations; consists of the ICOM IC-746PRO Transceiver, powered by the PS-125 power supply, feeding RF through either the a Gap Challenger DX-III vertical dipole antenna, the TransWorld TW2040 Adventurer vertical dipole, or the Alpha 6-160 J-Pole Zepp. wire (Alpha Delta surge protectors on all three); Antennas and radios are switched via a combination Alpha Delta and Daiwa, four position ant. switches.
 Back-up Station also employs the ICOM SM-20 Desk Mic, or the Astatic T-UG8 / D-104 Mic., also the SP-21 speaker as well as the Kenwood HS-5 headset.

-Primary HF equipment for MARS & SHARES (as AFA3CJ); C.A.P. (as PennCap357); E-Comm., DXing, Contesting, Nets, and all other Amateur activies (as NX3L); consists of the ICOM IC-756PROIII transceiver, complete with International Radio (INRAD) Roofing Filter, likewise, its powered via a second PS-125 power supply, also feeding signals through either the Gap Challenger, the TransWorld Adventurer, or the Alpha J-Pole Zepp, While concurrently, employing another ICOM SM-20 Mic., or the Astatic D-104 Black Special Mic. or the D-104 Silver Eagle Final Edition, (great mic. for DX or pile-ups!), enhancing my audio from the SP-23 external speaker, handsfree comm. is achived with the Arlan Communications Radiosport, RS60CF boom Headset, for CW ops. we utilize the Wm.
+Primary HF equipment for MARS & SHARES (as AFA3CJ); C.A.P. (as PennCap357); E-Comm., DXing, Contesting, Nets, and all other Amateur activies (as NX3L); consists of the ICOM IC-756PROIII transceiver, complete with International Radio (INRAD) Roofing Filter, likewise, its powered via a second PS-125 power supply, also feeding signals through either the Gap Challenger, the TransWorld Adventurer, or the Alpha J-Pole Zepp, While concurrently, employing another ICOM SM-20 Mic., or the Astatic D-104 Black Special Mic. (great mic. for DX or pile-ups!), enhancing my audio from the SP-23 external speaker, handsfree comm. is achived with the Arlan Communications Radiosport, RS60CF boom Headset, for CW ops. we utilize the Wm.
 Nye Viking, Master Straight Key, or the Vibroplex Straight Key (old version, w/ original empossed brass name plate)